 East Africa Art Biennale Kigali, Rwanda, 2018

-Since the foundation of the Biennial in 2003 the exhibition took place in Tanzania.
-It is the first time that the exhibition has traveled through five African countries, with the largest part taking place in Dar es Salaam in three different locations.
-I was especially fascinated by the engage-ment of the organizers.
-The exhibition was prepared for months, sponsors were recruited, ven-ues had to be found, it would take contacts to prepare in each country, and a driver with a van to get the artwork across the country without customs troubles.
-Kiagho Kilonzo, the Executive Director of the East Africa Art Biennale Association, which organised the Biennale and his colleagues travelled through the East of Africa thousands of kilometers to realize the exhibition.
+Since the foundation of the Biennale in 2003 the exhibition took place in Tanzania.
+It is the first time that the exhibition has traveled through five African countries with the largest part taking place in Dar es Salaam in three different locations.
+I was especially fascinated by the engagement of the organisers.
+The exhibition was prepared for months, sponsors were recruited, venues had to be found, it would take contacts to prepare in each country and a driver with a van to get the artwork across the countries without customs troubles.
+Kiagho Kilonzo, the Executive Director of the East Africa Art Biennale Association, who organised the Biennale and his colleagues travelled through the East of Africa thousands of miles to realise the exhibition.
 The special character of the Biennale is that the exhibition is created for the local artists from the East African region.

 A journey into the land of a thousand hills

-My contribution to the East Africa Art Biennale was drawings made after traveling to southern Tanzania.
-The series "Along The New Road" is a collection of typical East African buildings that you can frequently see in rural regions.
-One of these is the area where the modernized road from Dar es Salaam to Moçambique is finally ready after a long construction period.
-Still in 2015 there was only a little ferry at the border river Ruyuma to cross for maximal one truck.
+My contribution to the East Africa Art Biennale were drawings made after a trip to southern Tanzania.
+The "Along the New Road" series is a collection of typical East African buildings commonly seen in rural areas.
+One of them is the area where the modernised road from Dar es Salaam to Moçambique is finally finished after a long construction period.
+In 2015 there was only one small ferry for a maximum of one truck on the border river Ruvuma.
 The road raises hopes that intra-African trade will become increasingly possible.
-There are new opportunities for the economy.
+New opportunities arise for the economy.
 The innovations also bring disadvantages.
-Now people often live in little cottages or houses right on the street.
+Today, people often live in small cottages or houses right on the street.
 They can not afford a move.
 The vibrations caused by the heavy trucks damage the simply built houses.
-The drawings thematic the African change like the old and often very beautiful buildings in Dar es Salaam from the colonial era have to make way for new skyscrapers, and also in the countryside too, the buildings that shaped the country disappear bit by bit.
+The drawings thematic the African change.
+Just as in Dar es Salaam the old and often very beautiful buildings from the colonial era have to give way to new skyscrapers, in the countryside too, the buildings that shaped the country disappear bit by bit.

 Also in Rwanda I found special buildings.
 I was again and again impressed by the shops along the streets with their roofs supported by columns.
-The roofs provided with ventilation slots for air circulation and insulation often act as a second floor.
-At older buildings you can discover ornaments, you can find variations of columns, different capitals and staircase-like roof shapes that are sometimes colorful.
+The roofs provided with ventilation slots for air circulation and insulation often looks as a second floor.
+At older buildings you can discover ornaments, you can find variations of columns, different capitals and staircase-like roof shapes that are sometimes colourful.
 Also the ventilation slots can be shaped individually.
-The main road Butares (Huye) of the university city of Rwanda seems like a movie backdrop.
+The main road of the university town Butare (Huye) seems like a movie backdrop.
 The shops built during the Belgian colonial period, some of them in the modernist style, are often empty.
-Even before the Second World War built, then certainly the largest hotel in the city, the Hotel Faucon sleeps a sleep.
+And also the Hotel Faucon, which was built before the Second World War and was the most luxurious hotel in the city, has fallen into a deep sleep

-I have seen landscapes in Rwanda, which I, as a painter, have long dreamed of and which are already to some extent found in my earlier pictures.
-To my astonishment, the landscape in the valleys and at the rivers often reminded me of Asian woodcuts and ink drawing.
+In Rwanda, I saw landscapes that I had in mind as a painter for a long time and some of which can already be found in some of my earlier paintings.
+To my astonishment, the landscape in the valleys and along the rivers often reminded me of Asian woodcuts and ink drawings.
 The farmers stand in the knee-deep water of their rice fields and the rivers are lined with countless bamboo bushes.
 I traveled by public bus, rode the motorbike taxi to remote areas and hiked.
 Rwanda is mostly a country with wide green hills with rectangular fields and scattered bushes and trees.
 The country is populous.
 In rural, remote areas you are accompanied by a crowd of curious and helpful children.
 When the busses rock along the winding roads and on mountain crests, breathtaking views open up into deep valleys and terraced fields stretching from the valley to the top of the hills.
 Every piece of land is used.

 I have remained in memory a meeting in the hills not far from Kibuye.
 There I met a family.
 They live on a tiny farm with two cattle, goats and some chickens.
 The farm is surrounded by fields on which different varieties of bananas, potatoes, manioc and beans grow.
 It is grown in the traditional floor cultivation.
 In the shadow of the banana trees, beans grow up on bamboo sticks and potatoes and cassava thrive in the soil.
-I was allowed to taste the crops in a delicious stew.
-Eaten, of course, with the hands.
+I was allowed to taste the harvest in a delicious stew.
+Of course you eat with your hands.

-In my short report I have especially mentioned the impressions that have influenced my works.
+In my short report I have especially mentioned the impressions that will influence my work.
 After the Tansania pictures I will develop paintings and drawings from my journey to Rwanda.
 Ifa's exhibition funding was not only an opportunity for me to participate in the exhibition, but it was also a substantial promotion of my artistic work.